-[The following is a brief excerpt from a new white paper.
-If you want to read the entire paper, just fill out this form and click “submit” for an immediate download.]
+The following is an excerpt from our RIO of Soft Skills White Paper.
+If you want to read the entire paper, complete this form and click “submit” for an immediate download.

 Communication can be simply deﬁned as, “The act or process of using words, sounds, signs, or behaviors to express or exchange information or to express your ideas, thoughts, feelings, etc., to someone else.”